Advice for Applying to Graduate School

 Students sometimes realize that they are interested in going on for a PhD too late to follow all of these recommendations.
 That doesn’t necessarily preclude you from being accepted in a good PhD program, but such students may want to consider alternatives.
 Some students opt to take additional courses after graduating from Binghamton University to address specific deficits (such as not having taken enough mathematics courses).
 Other students choose to enter into an MA program in economics in order to improve their chances of getting admitted to a high quality PhD program.

 One option available to Binghamton students pursuing the BS in Financial Economics is to take ECON 502 and ECON 504 instead of ECON 466 and ECON 467.
-This is the entryway to the 4+1 Accelerated MA in Financial Economics.
-This approach gives students who are applying to PhD programs the option of staying for one additional year and earning an MA in Financial Economics if they do not get accepted into a program that they like.
+This is the entryway to the 4+1 Accelerated MA in Economics.
+This approach gives students who are applying to PhD programs the option of staying for one additional year and earning an MA in Economics if they do not get accepted into a program that they like.
 With an additional year of graduate courses, the student could then try again the following year.

 Structure of PhD Programs